-RTD and San Joaquin Delta College have partnered together to offer free unlimited transportation for all Delta College Students for the 2021-2022 academic year.
-Beginning August 23, 2021, Delta students can ride any RTD BRT Express, Local, Hopper, and County Hopper service to travel throughout San Joaquin County.
+RTD and San Joaquin Delta College have partnered together to offer free unlimited transportation for all Delta College Students for the 2022-2023 academic year.
+Delta students can ride any RTD BRT Express, Local, Hopper, and County Hopper service to travel throughout San Joaquin County.

 Students can plan their trips using RTD’s handy Trip Planner tool.
 Simply enter the starting and ending location and the Trip Planner will tell you which routes to take and when.
 For additional help, students may call to speak to an RTD representative at (209) 943-1111.